On Lanston Hughes’ “Harlem”

 “because white men can’t police their imaginationblack men are dying” I reread Claudia Rankine’s Citizen: An American Lyric recently.
 Published in 2014, this poetic, artistic snapshot of Black life in the US is stunning in its impact and intellectual heft.
 The book is decidedly not written for white men like me, and can, maybe should make …

 I need a break from the real worldI will live in social media nowUntil I am a word of myself!Away you fly from such a brow!
 People are just as badThey’ve known the world along that wayBut rent is cheaperSince your own life is a day.
 A poem inspired byEmily Dickinson, Walt Whitman, and Sara …

 We have to say it in a way that will delight the ear or the tongue or the mind of a reader who will never know us.
 It’s the only way in.
 And to do that, we have to be capable of imagining that reader, imagining them wholly, gassy and distracted by their phone and …

-From Sheryl Lunas “Neighbors Smoke on an Apartment Porch Owned by a Mental Health Agency” Poetry Magazine, January 2018
+A sentence like a punch.From Sheryl Lunas “Neighbors Smoke on an Apartment Porch Owned by a Mental Health Agency” Poetry Magazine, January 2018